Where It's At (film)

 Where It's At is a 1969 American drama film written and directed by Garson Kanin and starring David Janssen, Rosemary Forsyth, Robert Drivas, Brenda Vaccaro and Don Rickles.
 The film was released on May 7, 1969, by United Artists.

 Plot

 A.C.
 Smith owns and runs the Caesars Palace hotel and casino in Las Vegas.
 As pleased as he is to have grown son Andy pay a visit, he wishes Andy would express some interest in women or the hotel, two things A.C. values above all else.

-Andy stays to learn the business after losing a cut of cards to his dad.
-He soon begins flirtations with Molly and Diana, who respectively happen to be his dad's secretary and mistress.
+Andy stays to learn the business after losing a cut of cards to A.C.
+He soon begins flirtations with Molly Hirsch and Diana Mayhew, who respectively happen to be A.C.'s secretary and mistress.
 A chip off the old block, Andy saves the hotel for A.C. by winning a game of chance.
 He ends up with Molly, and his dad ends up with the family business in good hands.